Just follow these 3 easy steps below to remove the handle on your Kitchen Tap

 Tip 1:Perrin & Rowe recommend for their taps / Franke Triflow models: If you cannot remove the hood (shroud) that covers the valve due to build up of limescale – try soaking it for max 30 mins at a time in a solution of 50% lemon juice and 50% water.
 You can repeat this as often as required provided that in between you completely wash away the solution.

 Tip 2: Where Handle has Seized up i.e. Grub screw removed and handle still stuck : You could try Tip 1.
-If this doesn’t work, you could try to a lubricant oil like TT Oil or WD40 etc around the joint of the handle.
+If this doesn’t work, you could try to a lubricant oil like TT Oil or WD40 etc around the joint of the handle (but be careful applying / do a test patch first on a part of your Tap that is not visible as you don’t want to damage the finish on your Tap).
 Then cover the handle in a cloth.
 Then turn the handle to “on” and apply reasonable force to pull it off.
+A small trickle of water might come out but that is all as you should have already turned OFF your water as advised at the start of this.
 If it still won’t move tap it with the likes of a mallet or back of a nail punch etc. This should remove it.
-If in doubt, we always recommend consulting a plumber.
+If in doubt, we always recommend consulting a plumber to ensure that you do not damage your Tap.